Froome adverse analytical finding 07/09/2017 Adverse analytical finding ID 1243

 Of course, it is impossible to estimate what the probability of intentional doping would have been, and even if it somehow could be ascertained to be lower than the probability of exceeding the limit while inhaling within the allowed amounts, there is still the possibility of inhaling too much, either accidentally, or on purpose because Froome felt he required it.
 For what it is worth, this seemed to be the view of many salbutamol researchers soon after the AAF became public.10 While again it may be difficult to make an accurate estimate, it doesn’t seem too much of a stretch to assume, on a day when he needed to take more than his usual dose, he took more than the allowed dose.

 WADA’s current threshold for salbutamol is based on more than half a dozen studies and nearly two hundred samples.
-They have already stated that they don’t believe their decision to drop the case against Froome means that this threshold needs to be changed.
-But they are walking a very fine line, because they have to rationalize this stand with their conclusion that Froome’s urinary level far in excess of the limit is consistent with inhalation within the allowed amounts.
-They argue that the conditions Froome was dealing with would have affected his salbutamol metabolism and/or excretion, but there are no published studies that support this.
+It has already stated that it doesn’t believe the decision to drop the case against Froome means that the threshold needs to be changed.
+But WADA is walking a very fine line, because it has to reconcile this stand with the conclusion that Froome’s urinary level, far in excess of the limit, is consistent with inhalation within the allowed amounts.
+It is argued that the conditions Froome was dealing with would have affected his salbutamol metabolism and/or excretion, but there are no published studies that support this.

 Froome’s defence appears to depend on the claim that there was sufficient variation in the urinary levels of his 2017 Vuelta samples to account for a level greatly exceeding the limit.
 But this variation can probably be estimated only by accepting Froome’s word on the amounts of salbutamol he inhaled throughout the Vuelta, and even then, there would be considerable uncertainties underlying any attempt to use these data to estimate the probability that a single large dose would exceed the limit.
 The theoretical false positive rate suggested by Froome’s defence of 10% following inhaling 800 ug is clearly rejected by WADA as applicable to anyone other than Froome, yet it has provided no data supporting its contention that the conditions Froome experienced during the Vuelta are unaccounted for by lab studies, let alone that they are not also present for most other riders.